 Consequently, early EUA auctioning is a priority for the electricity sector to maintain liquidity in both the power and carbon markets.
-This leaves the issue of whether allowances should be auctioned as spot or futures.
+This leaves the issue of whether allowances should be auctioned as spot or futures - our views on this are outlined under question 2.